Amebis/eduVPN/doc/Deployment Challenge/README.md

 eduVPN client becomes mostly independent of OpenVPN.
 Less dependency on external features bring more predictable behaviour on end user computer resulting in less help-desk cases.

-Furthermore, separating eduVPN's bundled OpenVPN version from stock OpenVPN allows user to run an old version of OpenVPN in parallel should user need a specific version for other VPN access.
+Furthermore, separating eduVPN's bundled OpenVPN version from upstream OpenVPN allows user to run an old version of OpenVPN in parallel should user need a specific version for other VPN access.

 ### 2.2.2 Cons

-The stock OpenVPN Interactive Service does not support instantiation.
+The upstream OpenVPN Interactive Service does not support instantiation.
 Only one OpenVPN Interactive Service can run at the same time on the same computer.

-To prevent collision with the stock OpenVPN Interactive Service, the Interactive Service needs amends.
+To prevent collision with the upstream OpenVPN Interactive Service, the Interactive Service needs amends.

 First, Microsoft Visual C++ building of OpenVPN Interactive Service using the same building environment as eduVPN (Microsoft Visual Studio 2017 Community Edition) was established.
-Therefore, we can make our own fork of the Interactive Service not colliding with the stock one now.
+Therefore, we can make our own fork of the Interactive Service not colliding with the upstream one now.

 > Note: Our changes have been submitted to the OpenVPN development team for review.
 There is a good chance the most important ones will get acknowledged and become standard.